 Buying a number plate for the first time can be very daunting, there are many places to buy from, and you may even find the same number plate for sale on different websites at different prices.
 In this guide, we will try to clear up all the confusion, and give you some useful and helpful information on where you should buy from, and what to expect.

-Buying from the DVLA direct
+OPTION 1 - Buying from the DVLA direct

-The DVLA will send you a Certificate of Entitlement (V750), which entitles you to put the plate on your car.
-You won't get sent the actual number plate, though, so you'll need to take proof of identity (like a driving licence) and your Certificate of Entitlement to your nearest registered number plate supplier, who will be able to make it up for you.
+As with almost every place you purchase a registration from, you won't be sent a physical number plate, though, so you'll need to take proof of identity (like a Driving Licence) and your Certificate of Entitlement to your nearest registered number plate supplier, who will be able to make it up for you.
 Expect to pay around £20 for a set of plates.

-Buying at a DVLA auction
+OPTION 2 - Buying at a DVLA auction

-Most lots have a reserve of a couple of hundred pounds, but some go on to fetch incredible amounts.
+Most lots have a reserve of a couple of hundred pounds, but don’t rely on this as an indicator of a plates value or how much it will sell for - some registrations go on to fetch incredible amounts.
 The plate '51 NGH', for example, was sold for £254,000 back in 2006, and in March 2009 '1 D' went for a record £352,000.

 There are usually six DVLA auctions a year, with each one featuring about 1,600 number plates over three separate days.
 You can view number plates ahead of the auction on the DVLA website and then, when the auction starts, you're able to place bids by phone, over the internet, or in person.

-Buying from a number plate dealer
+OPTION 3 - Buying from a number plate dealer

 The DVLA isn't the only place that sells personalised number plates.
 In fact, if you want a particularly desirable plate, you may be better off searching among the many private number plate dealers that operate in the UK.
 This is because some of the best plates will have already changed hands several times before finding their way back onto the market.